WATER CRISIS

 GLOBAL

-WATER, a basic right, is something many people around the world don't have access too.
-Whether it's lack of physical sources or contaminated water sources, millions of people are becoming sick and losing their lives.
-According to the WHO, about 3.4 Million people globaly, lose their lives due to water scarcity or water borne illness.
+WATER, what many of us would consider a basic right, is something many people around the world don't have access to.
+Whether it's lack of physical sources or contaminated water, millions of people are becoming sick and losing their lives due to the water crisis.

-This lack has impacts that ripple out to all aspects of life within these communities, especially impacting women and children.
-Solving this problem will open so many opportunities to for people and their communities around the world.
+This water crisis has impacts that ripple out to all aspects of life within these communities, affecting health, education, and safety, drastically impacting the lives of women and children.
+Solving this problem will open so many opportunities for people around the world.

 2.1 Billion